Anthrocon/www/content/2000-charity-followup/index.md

 Total: $6534

-Again, thank you very much for all your help.&nbsp;If you have any questions,<br>
+Again, thank you very much for all your help.
+If you have any questions,<br>
 comments, criticisms, please send them to charity@anthrocon.org.

 \- Brian